 Spokane Eye Exams For the Whole Family

-Routine eye exams are important, regardless of your age or physical health.
+Eye exams are important, regardless of your age or physical health.
 During a complete eye exam, Dr. Todd Wylie will not only determine your prescription for eyeglasses or contact lenses, but will also check your eyes for common eye diseases, assess how your eyes work together as a team and evaluate your eyes as an indicator of your overall health.
+Plus, every patient is evaluated for visual system performance that go beyond physical eye health and physical eye alignment.
+While the majority of eye doctors do not perform these tests during an eye exam, we want to ensure there are no underlying vision problems which may be the cause of headaches, dizziness, poor balance, or inability to focus.

 Need an Eye Exam to Update Your Prescription?